SiliconLabsSoftware/wiseconnect-prerelease/examples/si91x_soc/peripheral/sl_si91x_usart_async/readme.md

 ## Test the Application

-1. Connect TX pin (GPIO_30) to RX pin of UART to TTL cable and RX pin (GPIO_29) to TX pin of UART-TTL cable.
+1. Connect TX pin (GPIO_30) to RX pin of UART to TTL cable and RX pin (GPIO_29) to TX pin of UART-TTL cable and open UART-TTL's serial console.
 2. When the application runs, USART sends and receives data in full-duplex mode.
-3. Observe the USART transmission status upon data transmission from USART master to slave and vice-versa on USART pins.
+3. Observe the USART transmission status upon data transmission from USART master to slave and vice-versa on USART pins i.e UART-TTL's serial console .
+4. Send back the data received on UART-TTL's serial console to complete loopback operation.
-4. After running this application, the following console output can be observed.
+5. After running this application, the following console output can be observed in the vcom's serial console.

     > ![Figure: expected result](resources/readme/output_console_usart_async.png)
 >
 > **Note**:
 >
->- Add data_in buffer to watch window for checking receive data.
+>- Add usart_data_in buffer to watch window for checking receive data.

 ## Configuring higher clock